entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Giles et al. (2015), Character 154; Choo et al. (2017), Character 299; King et al. (2017), Character 81; Castiello (2018), Character 83; Zhu Y. et al. (2022), Character 462.

-> This character captures the variable relationship between the course of the jugular vein and the horizontal semicircular canal.
+> Giles et al. (2015)：“This character captures the variable relationship between the course of the jugular vein and the horizontal semicircular canal.
 In placoderms, the jugular canal extends lateral to the horizontal canal in dorsal view, whereas most crown gnathostomes show a contrasting condition where the vein is overlapped by the canal.
-Galeaspids and osteostracans are lack a horizontal canal, and are coded as inapplicable for this character.
-(Giles et al., 2015)
+Galeaspids and osteostracans are lack a horizontal canal, and are coded as inapplicable for this character.”

 463. Crus commune connecting anterior and posterior semicircular canals: (0) present; (1) absent.